Resident Evil Village Review - Review

 It takes a village to scare you to bits.

 Over the past few years, I’ve been on a journey discovering all the Resident Evil games.
 I’ve played all the mainline titles and in particular loved the remakes Capcom has been releasing since 2019’s Resident Evil 2.
-While I’ve yet to try my hand at Resident Evil VII, its sequel, Resident Evil Village, has its claws fully in me.
-A perfect blend of the horror that I’ve been told made RE7 a hit and the action-formula that was redefined with RE4, I am showing no signs of slowing down exploring this village.
-While I’ve yet to finish Resident Evil Village, I did want to share my thoughts on this version of the game for Nintendo Switch 2.
-So consider this a review-in-progress.
+While I’ve yet to try my hand at Resident Evil VII, its sequel, Resident Evil Village, had its claws fully in me.
+A perfect blend of the horror that I’ve been told made RE7 a hit and the action-formula that was redefined with Resident Evil 4.
+Resident Evil 8 pulls across the series history for a tense and varied adventure that occasionally stumbles, but shines on Nintendo Switch 2.

 RE8 uses the structure set out in the genre-defining Resident Evil 4.
 Finding limited ammunition and survival tools, you try to make your way through abandoned houses, a haunted castle, a creepy mansion, and much more.
 You can choose whether to play the game in first-person or third-person.
 The game has been designed from the ground up for first-person, but as someone who prefers Resident Evil for its third-person gameplay (and frankly, because I’m a wimp), that was the obvious choice.
 Frankly, I have not been bothered by the fact that all cutscenes play out in first person as these scenes neatly transition from gameplay segments.
 Of course, you will be shooting a lot of weapons and upgrading them with funds you find along the way.
 Plenty of treasures are hidden everywhere, which sometimes can even be combined with other items to increase their value.
 Do not expect the game to be as puzzle heavy as the original Resident Evil or even the RE2 remake, but inspecting items to discover secrets never grows old in my opinion.